 Nineteen members appointed to serve three year terms, with member representation from the cities of Elgin, Imbler, La Grande, North Powder and Union, the Livestock Association, Soil and Water Conservation, Blue Mt.
 4-H Center, 4-H Leaders Association, Cherry Growers Association, Wheat Growers Association, a timber producer, Farm Bureau Association, Grass Seed Growers, Agri-Business, grange, Extension Study and Master Gardener.
-Function is to advise the Union County Extension Staff on programs and direction.
+The function of this committee is to advise the Union County Extension Staff on programs and direction.

 4-H and Extension District Budget Committee

-Committee consists of the Union County Commissioners and three at-large members.
-At-large members are appointed for three year terms.
-The committee is responsible for approving a budget for the Union County 4-H & Extension Service District.
+This committee consists of the Union County Commissioners and three at-large members.
+The at-large members are appointed for three year terms.
+The committee is responsible for the review and approval of the budget for the Union County 4-H & Extension Service District.

 Ambulance District Advisory Committee

-This eleven member committee consists of three individuals from the (437) telephone prefix area, three from the (562) telephone prefix area and five from the remaining county telephone prefixes.
-The committee shall advise the Union County Commissioners on operation of the ambulance service district.
-Members serve a four year term.
+This committee shall provide recommendations to the Union County Commissioners on the operation of the ambulance service district.
+Members of this committee consist of three individuals from the (437) telephone prefix area, three from the (562) telephone prefix area and five from the remaining county telephone prefixes for a total of eleven members who may serve a four year term.

 Board of Property Tax Appeals